Alma’s Kneading Trough (Alma Upesleja)

-Riga Bakery (Āris Bērziņš)
+Riga Bakery in Australia (Āris Bērziņš)

 Āris talks about his father, Voldemārs Bērziņš, and the bakery he founded, “Riga Bakery,” in Australia in 1952.
 Watch the interview to learn how the bakery was established, how it grew, and what memories Āris has connected to it.